The Day of Atonement and Forgiveness of Sins

 While Jesus was on this earth, He set the example of also keeping the Feasts (Jn 7:1–37).
 In fact, He was the reality of the sanctuary (Jn 2:19–21).
 So now, instead of offering animal sacrifice for the forgiveness of sins, Christ took upon Himself our sins.
 Thus, this Feast contains Christ’s sacrifice for the forgiveness of our sins.

-Today, the World Mission Society Church of God celebrates the Day of Atonement.
-Members keep worship service and offer a prayer of repentance for ten days starting on the Feast of Trumpets and culminating on the Day of Atonement when all the sins are forgiven.
+Today, the World Mission Society Church of God commemorates this Feast by keeping worship service and offering prayers of repentance during the Feast of Trumpets, culminating on the Day of Atonement, when God forgives our sins committed over the year.